Policy on Academic Honesty

 The purpose of sanction guidelines is to assist faculty members and others managing violations of the Academic Honesty Policy by offering definitions of violations and guidelines for sanctions.
 In determining the seriousness of a policy violation, it may also be appropriate to take into consideration the year of the student.
 It seems more likely to believe that a first-year student might lack the skills or knowledge to use proper citation than it would be to believe the same of a senior; therefore, issuing sanctions which might lean in a more educational direction may be appropriate for first year students than for more experienced students.

 An initial transgression of the academic honesty policy may result in a level - one, two, or three violation charge, depending upon the seriousness of the offense.
-All initial infractions (with the exception of those that result in dismissal) require that the student take the MITT (Multimedia Integrity Teaching Tool) program for educative purposes.
+All initial infractions (with the exception of those that result in expulsion) require that the student take the college-designated educational sanction.
 A subsequent confirmed violation at any level will automatically be charged at the next highest level in relation to the initial transgression.
 For example, if a student already has an initial level-two infraction, any subsequent violation would be charged as a level three.
 Moreover, three consecutive confirmed level-one violations will result in the second such breach being treated as a level two and the third as a level three.
-Finally, any subsequent confirmed offense after a level-three violation requires a sanction of immediate dismissal.
+Finally, any subsequent confirmed offense after a level-three violation requires a sanction of immediate expulsion.

 - Missing or misleading citation (not meeting MLA, APA, etc. guidelines).
 In cases where there seems to be minor editorial errors and not a pattern of missing or misleading citation, this may be handled informally at the discretion of the faculty/library staff.